What’s new in Wilms tumor research and treatment?

 Research is continuing to unravel how changes in certain genes cause Wilms tumors and affect how aggressive tumors are likely to be.

-As doctors have learned how to treat Wilms tumors more effectively, they have begun to look for ways to determine which children might be spared from more intensive treatment and which children might need more aggressive treatment to be cured.
+As doctors have learned how to treat Wilms tumors more effectively, they have begun to look for ways to determine which children might be spared from more intense treatment and which children might need more aggressive treatment to be cured.
 For example, recent studies have shown that Wilms tumors with certain changes on chromosomes 1 or 16 seem to be more likely to come back after treatment.
-Doctors are now studying whether children with such tumors might benefit from more intensive treatment.
+Doctors are now studying whether children with such tumors might benefit from more intense treatment.

 Researchers are also studying the gene changes that seem to cause Wilms tumor cells to grow and spread.
 This may lead to treatments that specifically target these changes.